-Autosomal dominant polycystic kidney disease (ADPKD), also sometimes more vaguely referred to as "adult polycystic kidney disease", is as the name would suggest, a hereditary form of adult cystic renal disease.
+Autosomal dominant polycystic kidney disease (ADPKD), also sometimes referred to as "adult polycystic kidney disease", is an inherited form of adult cystic renal disease.

-Autosomal dominant polycystic kidney disease is one of the most common serious hereditary disease, found in 1:400 to 1:1000 individuals, and by far the most common hereditary cause of end stage renal failure (ESRF) 6.
+Autosomal dominant polycystic kidney disease is one of the most common serious hereditary diseases, found in 1:400 to 1:1000 individuals, and is by far the most common inherited cause of end stage renal failure (ESRF) 6.
 It accounts for 4-10% of all cases of ESRF 6.

 The kidneys are normal at birth, and with time develop multiple cysts.
 At the age of 30 years, approximately 68% of patients will have visible cysts by ultrasound 3.
-That figure increases over time, such that essentially all patients eventually demonstrate cystic change.
-By the age of 60 years approximately 50% of patients have end stage renal failure (ESRF).
+Cyst number and size increases with age and all patients eventually demonstrate cystic change.
+By the age of 60 years, approximately 50% of patients have end stage renal failure.
 The risk of renal cancer is not increased.

 Clinical presentation is variable and includes 1: